kimgoetzke/randolf/README.md

 ## How to configure

-The configuration file `randolf.toml` is located in the same directory as the executable after the first start.
-The configuration file is created with the following default values when the application is first started:
+> [!NOTE]
+> The application will automatically create a configuration file with sensible defaults on the first run.
+The location
+> of the configuration file is `%APPDATA%\kimgoetzke\randolf\config\randolf.toml`.

+The default configuration file looks like this:

 ```toml
 [general]